Hawthorn Football Club: Dingley development

 Hawthorn has revealed well-advanced plans to move its headquarters from Waverley Park to a large new facility where it has signed a contract of purchase for a 28 hectare site in Dingley where the club intends to build a lavish new headquarters for players, administration and supporters modelled on English Premier League clubs Arsenal and Tottenham.
 Hawthorn president Andrew Newbold said "We want an elite training facility and administration facility, to align with our values of being a destination club.
 That's one bucket.
 The next is if you've got 80,000 members, how do you engage with them?
 We think this facility can tick that box."
+The site will be named the Kennedy Community Centre, after former Hawthorn player and head coach John Kennedy Sr.

+The first sod was turned in February 2024, with Hawthorn President Andy Gowers, CEO Ash Klein, Senior Coach Sam Mitchell, Prime Minister Anthony Albanese, along with state and local representatives present on the occasion.
+The construction of the Kennedy Community Centre will be undertaken in stages, with Stage 1 to consist of the construction of a community pavilion and AFLW oval featuring full broadcast capabilities and grandstand seating, and the Harris Elite Training and Administration Facility, comprising an indoor training field, high-performance gym and aquatic facilities and an MCG-sized oval.
+When completed, Hawthorn will be the only team to own its own facility and the land on which it is situated, with the club set to move into the facility in the second half of 2025.

+Hawthorn commenced moving from Waverley Park to the Kennedy Community Centre in October 2025, with Hawthorn's AFLW team holding their final training session at the venue on Tuesday 21 October 2025.

 Relationship with Tasmania

 Since 2001, Hawthorn has successfully cultivated a following in Tasmania, where the membership base has increased from 1,000 to more than 9,000.
 Studies have valued Hawthorn's economic impact in Tasmania and national brand exposure to total $29.5 million in 2014.
 Since 2006, Hawthorn has increased its presence in the state as part of an agreement with the tourism component of the Tasmanian government, whereby they are contracted to play four games in the state and the Tasmanian government will be the major sponsor for the club.
 This relationship was renewed for a further period of five years (2012–16) in November 2011.
 Hawthorn offered to play an additional home game in Tasmania as part of the new deal in 2010.
 On 31 July 2015, Hawthorn extended their partnership with Tasmania for a further five years.
+Hawthorn continued to sign extensions to their Tasmanian sponsorships.
+And again and again for another two years until 2027.